Dr. Stone: Anime

-A sequel to the TV series was announced after second season's final episode aired.
-At the Jump Festa 2022 event, it was revealed that a third season will premiere in 2023.
+A sequel to the TV series was announced after the second season's final episode aired.
+At the Jump Festa '22 event, it was revealed that a third season would premiere in 2023.
 A television special titled Dr. Stone: Ryusui that focuses on the character Ryusui Nanami premiered on July 10, 2022.
-Shūhei Matsushita directed the special, while the rest of the main staff are returning from previous seasons.
-After the airing of the special, the third season's title was revealed to be Dr. Stone: New World, with Matsushita returning to direct.
-It is set to premiere on April 6, 2023, and will consist of two split cours.
-The opening theme for the third season is "Wasuregataki" by Huwie Ishizaki.
+Shūhei Matsushita directed the special, while the rest of the main staff returned from previous seasons.
+After the airing of the special, a third season, subtitled New World, was revealed, with Matsushita returning to direct.
+It consisted of two split season cours; the first cours aired for eleven episodes from April 6 to June 15, 2023.
+For the first cours of the season, the opening theme is "Wasuregataki" (ワスレガタキ), performed by Huwie Ishizaki, while the ending theme is "Where Do We Go?", performed by Okamoto's.
+The second cours was broadcast for eleven episodes from October 12 to December 21, 2023.
+For the second cours of the season, the opening theme is "Haruka" (遥か) by Ryujin Kiyoshi, while the ending theme is "Suki ni Shinayo" (好きにしなよ) by Anly.

+Immediately following the conclusion of the third season, a fourth and final season titled Dr. Stone: Science Future was announced.
+It is set to run for three split cours.
+The first 12-episode cours aired from January 9 to March 27, 2025.
+For the first cours, the opening theme is "Casanova Posse", performed by ALI, while the ending theme is "Rolling Stone", performed by Breimen.
+The second cours aired from July 10 to September 25, 2025.
+For the second cours, the opening theme is "Supernova", performed by Kana-Boon, while the ending theme is "No Man's World", performed by Otoha.
+The third and final cours is set to premiere in 2026.

 The series is streamed by Crunchyroll worldwide outside of Asia, and Funimation produced a simuldub.
-Medialink holds the license to the series in Southeast Asia, streaming it on iQIYI and Ani-One Asia YouTube channel.
+Medialink holds the license to the series in Southeast Asia.
 The English dub of the anime began airing on Adult Swim's Toonami programming block on August 25, 2019.
-Dr. Stone: Stone Wars premiered on Toonami on May 16, 2021.
+The second and third seasons premiered on Toonami respectively on May 16, 2021, and June 4, 2023.

 Video game

-In December 2020, it was announced that a smartphone game based on the series would be released in 2021.
-The game will be developed by Poppin Games Japan and will be a strategy game with elements of open world games, role-playing games, and raising games.
+In December 2020, a smartphone game based on the series, Dr. Stone: Battle Craft, was announced.
+The game was developed by Poppin Games Japan and is a strategy game with elements of open world games, role-playing games, and raising games.
+It was released on September 1, 2021.

 Reception

 Manga

+By April 2021, the manga had over 10 million copies in circulation; over 14 million copies in circulation by July 2022; over 15 million copies in circulation by December of that same year; over 18 million copies in circulation by December 2024; and over 19 million copies in circulation by July 2025.